MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

 ### Take it live

-To start routing the traffic through anubis nginx has to be restarted (not just reloaded), because of the new socket that needs to be created.
+To start routing the traffic through Anubis nginx has to be restarted (not just reloaded), because of the new socket that needs to be created.
 But before we do that we should check the config for validity:

 ```bash
 nginx -t
 ```

-If that is successful and you see a running anubis service with
+If that is successful and you see a running Anubis service with:

 ```bash
 systemctl status anubis@mbin.service
 ```

-you restart nginx with
+You restart nginx with:

 ```bash
 systemctl restart nginx
 ```

-If you reload the mbin website you should see the Anubis page for checking your browser
+If you reload the Mbin website you should see the Anubis page for checking your browser.

 ### Troubleshooting

 To get the logs of anubis:

 ```bash
 journalctl -ru anubis@mbin.service
 ```

-In the nginx config for mbin you can uncomment the access log line to see the access logs for the anubis upstream.
-If you combine that with changing the status codes in the anubis policy (just open the policy and search for `status_codes`) this is a good way to check whether rss, api and activity pub requests still make it through.
+In the nginx config for Mbin you can uncomment the access log line to see the access logs for the anubis upstream.
+If you combine that with changing the status codes in the Anubis policy (just open the policy and search for `status_codes`) this is a good way to check whether RSS, API and ActivityPub requests still make it through.